Cantor sets in higher dimension I: Criterion for stable intersections

 Recall that given a bunched Cantor set $K$ it follows from Theorem \ref{thm: Bounded geometry of regular Cantor sets} that the infinitesimal geometries of $K$ are approximately affine.
 This allows us to implement the strategy of Moreira-Yoccoz.
 To do so, we first define the space of \emph{representation of affine configurations of limit geometries} with the continuous map

 For $K$ being a bunched holomorphic Cantor set in $\R^{2d}$ we will consider the space

 The following lemma shows that the family $\cT$ induces an action on the space $\cA$ (or $\cA^{\rm{Hol}}$).
-It is indeed a natural extension of \cite[Lemma 3.6]{AM-2023} to higher dimensions with apparently same proof, thanks to the convergence results in \S \ref{sec: sequence of geometries}-\ref{sec: infinitesimal geometry of cantor}.
+It is indeed a natural extension of \cite[Lemma 3.6]{AM-2023} to higher dimensions with a similar proof, thanks to the convergence results in \S \ref{sec: sequence of geometries}-\ref{sec: infinitesimal geometry of cantor}.

 \begin{lemma} Given $\ua= (a_0,\dots,a_n)\in \Sigma^{\rm{fin}}$ and $\underline{\theta}\in \Sigma^-$ with $a_0=\theta_0$, then

 and the following diagram is commutative.

 where $T^{*}_{\ua}:\cA\to \cA$ is a (H\"older) continuous map defined by